top of page

 Here's a Thought

-“Here’s a Thought,” is a series of commentaries relating to modern political and sociological behavior of American culture.
+“Here’s a Thought” is a series of commentaries relating to modern political and sociological behavior of American culture.
 These commentaries are not absolute, but rather observations about the world in which we live.
 Their purpose is only to inspire thought through contemplation.
 These thoughts are to address freedom, democracy, spirituality, art, and technology.
-Although these ideas are abstract concepts, that is to say non-material, their meaning is real and clearly understood by those who wish to control their outcome.
+Although these ideas are abstract concepts, that is to say non-material, their meaning is real and clearly understood by those who wish to control the narrative.

 Opinions